proximafusion/constellaration/README.md

 ```bash
 pip install -e ".[test,lint]"
 ```

+**Note:** The development and test environment currently supports **Python 3.10** only.
+Other Python versions are not guaranteed to work.
 ### Linting

 We use **pre-commit** to automatically lint and format code before each commit.
 Linting is static code analysis that catches style issues and potential errors.
 If any **hook** fails, the commit will be blocked until you fix the reported issues and re-stage your changes.